home-assistant/home-assistant.io/source/_integrations/emoncms.markdown

 ha_config_flow: true
 ---

 The `emoncms` sensor {% term integration %} creates sensors for the feeds available in your local or cloud based version of [Emoncms](https://emoncms.org).
-An API key, which you can find in your local or cloud based Emoncms account settings, is required to use this service.

 To write information from Home Assistant to Emoncms, you can use the [`emoncms_history`](/integrations/emoncms_history) {% term integration %}.

+## Prerequisites

+ To use this service, you need an Emoncms account and an API key.
+You can the API key in your local or cloud-based Emoncms account settings.

 {% include integrations/config_flow.md %}